 Her name is Natasha Lloyd, and she’s an actress who was hired by the website’s founder to help drum up publicity.

 Yep — the whole thing was a hoax.
 The folks at Today.com were the ones to figure it out.

 When TODAY Moms first reported on the contest, some readers were incredulous; they couldn’t believe a real mom would do such a thing.
 Now it appears they were right.

 Except…they weren’t.
-Several “real moms” (and dads) have done this very thing.
-For-profit baby naming schemes are ridiculous, sure, but that doesn’t mean they’re not legit.
+Several “real moms” (and dads) have done such a thing.

 Here are all the for-profit baby names (and attempted for-profit baby names) I can think of: